Introduction:

 4. Sensitive to small changes in values.

-6. Applicable to both discrete and continuous data.
+6. Works with both discrete and continuous data.

 Demerits: